-After your nap, slowly get up with the help of your caregiver and be sure you are not lightheaded.
-Take your garment/binder off (keep paper tape covering your incisions on) and hop into a nice hot shower with Dial soap (avoid scented cream-based soaps like Dove).
+After your nap, shower.
+Keep paper tape covering your incisions on and hop into a nice hot shower with Dial soap (avoid scented cream-based soaps like Dove).
 You will want to shower first thing each morning when you get up, or as often as you like.
 No baths yet!